cboyda/LighthouseLabs/Project-SQL/QA.md

 * FUTURE PROOF: add constraint so that any drops or alters of SKU's in the product (primary key) would CASCADE to all_sessions

 This was not done, but would be recommended.

+NOTE: A FULL list of fixes is included in [SQL step-by-step creation and cleaning queries](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/project1-postgresql.sql)  This was also created in case the data/imported tables was corrupted and needed to be redone.

 </details>